JLZhu2020/580final/README.md

 #### Core Requirements

-* Code is submitted through GitHub
+* Code is submitted through GitHub - you must create your own repository!
 * A written report is required
   * This should be about a page, and should be provided as a file named README.md with your code.
 Format your README.md nicely using GitHub Markdown!
   * This report should detail the project, challenges encountered, results, and possible improvements.